saltstack/salt-user-guide/docs/topics/scheduler.rst

 * range
 * splay

-The following keyword arguments can be used as well if the ``python-dateutil`` Python module is installed.
-The cron argument is passed with the standard cron format.
+The following keyword arguments can also be used if the ``python-dateutil`` Python module is installed.

 .. code-block:: Python